McMahon's 9th-inning homer lifts Rockies over D-backs 3-2 - WHIZ News

 Senzatela gave up two runs on nine hits over seven innings, striking out two and walking none.
 Carlos Estévez (3-4) worked a scoreless eighth, and Daniel Bard handled the ninth for his 23rd save in 25 opportunities.

 Arizona starter Merrill Kelly — the NL pitcher of the month in July — kept his momentum going into August, giving up two runs on seven hits over seven innings.
-He struck out five and walked one.
+He struck out five and walked one, but couldn’t get the win.

+“It’s a shame because he threw the ball extremely well,” Diamondbacks manager Torey Lovullo said.
+“I felt like he was in total control.
+I think it was 70 strikes out of 93 pitches.
+It’s a typical Merrill outing that he’s been having over the past several weeks.”

 The right-hander extended his scoreless streak to 21 innings until the Rockies broke through in the seventh when Randal Grichuk’s single brought home C.J.
 Cron, tying the game 1-all.